 Now our minds are one.

-We give thanks to the animals who give themselves so that we might live.
+The system give thanks to the animals who give themselves so that the system might live.

 Now our minds are one.